sharda2312/Delhi-House-Price-Prediction/README.md

 - Navigate to the server directory.
 - Install the required Python dependencies listed in requirements.txt.
 - Start the FastAPI server by running **uvicorn main:app --host 0.0.0.0 --port 8000** in the terminal.
-- Send HTTP POST requests to the /get-me-data endpoint with input data in the specified format to receive predictions.
+- Send HTTP POST requests to the /get-me-data endpoint with to send data with input features.
+- Send HTTP GET request to the /prediction endpoint to get predicted value as output.